Back to Camp's Guide...

 Purchase College, 735 Anderson Hill Road, Purchase

-Jordan is returning for his 21st year as director of Future Stars at Purchase College.
+Jordan is returning for his 23rd year as director of Future Stars at Purchase College.
 He has a B.A. from Rollins College, (where he won the NCAA Tennis Championship), and an M.B.A. from the Stern School of Business, NYU.
 His education, business, and sports experience make him uniquely qualified to direct the camps for boys and girls, ages 4-16.
-Hand-picked experienced program directors offer weekly sessions: tennis, soccer, lacrosse, basketball, baseball, circus arts, magic, diving, academic, cheerleading, field hockey, football, softball, volleyball, multi-sports, and little stars.
+Hand-picked, experienced program directors offer weekly sessions in tennis, soccer, lacrosse, basketball, baseball, circus arts, magic, diving, rising stars, cheerleading, field hockey, football, softball, volleyball, multi-sports, and academic.

 Hardball NY Training Center

 Hardball NY co-founder, Bill Sullivan, has been the Head Baseball Coach at NCAA Division II Mercy College for 15 years.
 During his tenure he has coached several All-Conference honorees, including current Japan League and former Major League pitcher Brian Sweeney.
 Designed to meet the needs of student-athletes at all ages and skill levels, Hardball NY is equipped with batting cages, pitching tunnels, an academic center and utility space for use by a variety of sports such as baseball, softball, and soccer.